ZeNyfh/gigavibe-java-edition/README.md

 (YT-DLP can be acquired through
 "pip install yt-dlp" on all platforms

-"choco install yt-dlp" on windows
+or "choco install yt-dlp" on windows

-and "sudo snap install yt-dlp" on linux)
+or "sudo snap install yt-dlp" on linux)

 The rest will be in the pom.xml file.